nobodyuses/nobodyuses.org/programming-languages/Nobody-Uses-PHP.php.md

 # WordPress

-Powering [62% of CMS market and 43% of _all websites_][wp-mkt], is the
+WordPress runs [62% of CMS market and 43% of _all websites_][wp-mkt],
-PHP-implemented WordPress second only to Linux as the web's most ubiquitous software?
+and is famously implemented in PHP.

 # Facebook